smaxand/smaxand.github.io/_pages/research.md

 A structural VAR for European climate policy

-Efficient and Just Electrification in Rural Sub-Saharan Africa
-*with T. Grandón and J. Schwenzer*
+oRaklE - An R Package for Long-term Electricity Demand Forecasting *with T. Grandón and J. Schwenzer, [on github](https://github.com/Autarky-Power/oraklE_R)*

 Bivariate quantiles for basic needs
 *with F. Dorn*